 An eco-friendly resort

-Our devotion to partnering with the local community to foster and protect our biodiversity is reflected in our organic gardens, reef conservation efforts and mindful consumption to preserve the Maldives UNESCO Biosphere.
+Sustainability at Amilla Our devotion to partnering with the local community to foster and protect our biodiversity is reflected in our organic gardens, reef conservation efforts and mindful consumption to preserve the Baa Atoll UNESCO Biosphere Reserve.

-Becoming EarthCheck certified requires an extensive audit of Amilla’s sustainable practices annually.
-Dedicated to providing an exceptional and sustainable experience, we focus on energy and water usage and commitment to the local community.
+Becoming EarthCheck certified requires an annual audit of Amilla’s sustainability practices.
+Dedicated to providing exceptional and sustainable guest experiences, we focus on reducing our energy consumption, waste management, supporting the local island communities close by and protecting our environment.

 Protecting our reef